Three Core Disciplines of Oyata Te

 At this school we stress the completion of the techniques.
 It is important not to neglect what happens once you take an opponent to the ground.
 Students learn to take their partners carefully/controlled to the ground and weigh their options from that point.

-Kyusho (急所術) is an art within Oyata Te that focuses on affecting vital areas and pressure points.
+Kyusho (急所術) is an art within Oyata Te that focuses on affecting vital areas and body weaknesses.
 Taika's meaning of Kyusho differs from many others in that he translated Kyusho as Vital Strikes of Weak Points, not necessarily specific nerves.
 He did not believe in applying Traditional Chinese Medicine to this practice as he said it clouded and elongated the path of the student.
 He did not subscribe to 'magic' in his training but took a more scientific approach.
 All of Taika's kyusho was based on physics, mathematics, geometry, et cetera.
 The weak points when properly struck can incapacitate the person, or portions of the person such as the arms or legs.
 The points may also aid another technique such as a Tuite technique, with no additional pain added.
 The sub art can be used as an end to a confrontation, or as a setup for other techniques such as Tuite jutsu.
 To Taika, the word Vital meant that these strikes were vital to the completion of the encounter, not necessarily vital nerves.